The Hardest Logic Puzzle Ever: History

 Boolos credits the logician Raymond Smullyan as the originator of the puzzle and John McCarthy with adding the difficulty of not knowing what da and ja mean.
 Related puzzles can be found throughout Smullyan's writings.
 For example, in What is the Name of This Book?, he describes a Haitian island where half the inhabitants are zombies (who always lie) and half are humans (who always tell the truth).
 He explains that "the situation is enormously complicated by the fact that although all the natives understand English perfectly, an ancient taboo of the island forbids them ever to use non-native words in their speech.
-Hence whenever you ask them a yes-no question, they reply Bal or Da—one of which means yes and the other no. The trouble is that we do not know which of Bal or Da means yes and which means no." There are other related puzzles in The Riddle of Scheherazade.
+Hence whenever you ask them a yes–no question, they reply Bal or Da—one of which means yes and the other no. The trouble is that we do not know which of Bal or Da means yes and which means no." There are other related puzzles in The Riddle of Scheherazade.

 The puzzle is based on Knights and Knaves puzzles.
 One setting for this puzzle is a fictional island inhabited only by knights and knaves, where knights always tell the truth and knaves always lie.
 A visitor to the island must ask a number of yes/no questions in order to discover what he needs to know (the specifics of which vary between different versions of the puzzle).
 One version of these puzzles was popularized by a scene in the 1986 fantasy film Labyrinth.
 There are two doors, each with one guard.
 One guard always lies and the other always answers truthfully.
 One door leads to the castle and the other leads to 'certain death'.
 The puzzle is to find out which door leads to the castle by asking one of the guards one question.
 In the movie, the protagonist does this by asking "Would he [the other guard] tell me that this door leads to the castle?"

-The solution
+Solutions

 Boolos provided his solution in the same article in which he introduced the puzzle.
 Boolos states that the "first move is to find a god that you can be certain is not Random, and hence is either True or False".
 There are many different questions that will achieve this result.
 One strategy is to use complicated logical connectives in your questions (either biconditionals or some equivalent construction).

 Boolos' question was to ask A: